antofic/GraphCodable/Docs/UserGuide.md

 Also, GraphCodable cannot rely on compiler magic that allows Codable to encode and decode value types without writing code.
 In this regard, I intend to evaluate whether the next developments of the language (in particular, *reflection* and *macros*) will allow such "magic" to be implemented in GraphCodable.

-Graph Codable uses a very similar interface to Codable:
+GraphCodable uses a very similar interface to Codable:

 - `GEncodable`, `GDecodable`, `GCodable` have the same roles as `Encodable`, `Decodable`, `Codable`
 - `GEncoder`, `GDecoder` have the same roles as `Encoder`, `Decoder`